 I also obtained my MA Driver’s License recently – so I am an official, legal Massachusetts resident!
 Now, let’s hope that I am able to either find a job, find a part time job, or successfully launch a business in June.
 (Edit: In November, 2012, I moved back to the South East, to end up in Chattanooga, TN.
 Sorry, Northeast!)

 I would appreciate any prayer, advice, networking connections, referrals, or other words of encouragement that you may be able to give as I continue to pray and think about this enormous venture.
 My heart, and my long term goal is to see CENTS working internationally and for me to personally be involved in and working within small communities in developing countries.
 I want to help the poor help themselves, and I believe that I can do this by providing quality technology services to nonprofit organizations and NGOs throughout the world.

-This was edited on Monday, Dec 13, 2012 to change the name of the business from Smooth Stone Services (old) to Develop CENTS (new business name), to fix a couple links, and to provide clarification that I no longer live in Massachusetts.
+This was edited on Monday, Dec 13, 2012 to change the name of the business from Smooth Stone Services (old) to Barred Owl Web (new business name), to fix a couple links, and to provide clarification that I no longer live in Massachusetts.